wittypluck/ha-unifi-network/README.md

 - **PoE Port Power Cycle** (per device, per PoE-capable port): Triggers power cycle action on PoE ports.
 Button is automatically available only for ports with PoE capability.
 - **Restart Device** (per device): Triggers a restart action on the device.
 Button is only available when device is online.

+#### Update Entities

+- **Firmware Update** (per device): Shows current firmware version and indicates if firmware updates are available.
+Displays "Unknown" for latest version when an update is available (UniFi API doesn't provide specific version information).
+Note: Firmware installation through Home Assistant is not supported - use the UniFi Network Application for updates.

+#### Services

+- **Remove Stale Clients** (`unifi_network.remove_stale_clients`): Removes devices from the Home Assistant device registry that are no longer in the known clients or devices list.
+Useful for cleaning up devices that were previously tracked but are no longer present in the UniFi network.
+Can target specific config entries or process all UniFi Network integrations.

 **Update interval**: 30 seconds by default.